-Its closest rival, Shopify, is in second place with 5.4%.
+WordPresshas been the most popular CMS for seven consecutive years, with Shopify taking a distant second place with a market share of 3.2%.
 It is also the most popular CMS on the market, powering 65.2% of the websites whose CMS we know.
 That translates to 42.4% of all websites, almost half of the Internet.

 WordPress has been around for 14 years since its initial launch in 2003 and has become the most popular CMS for anyone looking to create a website.
 In fact, almost 30% of all Internet works with WordPress and it claims almost half of the entire CMS market.
 Of the 10 million most visited websites on the Internet, WordPress is the CMS of choice for 38.2% of them, and it has a 63.5% share in the CMS market.
 This is due to its flexibility and versatility, allowing it to adapt to many types of people and websites they create.